scalawithcats/scala-with-cats/src/pages/adt-interpreters/regexp.md

 We'll start this case study by briefly describing the usual task for regular expressions---matching text---and then take a more theoretical view.
 We'll then move on to implementation.

 We most commonly use regular expressions to determine if a string matches a particular pattern.
-The simplest regular expression is one that matches exactly one string.
+The simplest regular expression is one that matches only one string.
 In Scala we can create a regular expression by calling the `r` method on `String`.
 Here's a regular expression that matches exactly the string `"Scala"`.